VineMe-App/vineme2.0/assets/fonts/README.md

 - **SemiBold (600)**: Headings, buttons, strong emphasis
 - **Bold (700)**: Main headings, titles

+### Variable Fonts

+The app uses variable font files (`Figtree-VariableFont_wght.ttf`) which support a wide range of font weights dynamically.
+Individual weight files are also loaded for specific use cases.

 ### Note

-After adding the font files, you may need to:
+After adding or updating font files, you may need to:
 - Clear the Metro bundler cache: `npx expo start --clear`
 - Rebuild the app for the fonts to take effect